pyscript/docs/docs/beginning-pyscript.md

 Alternatively, [click here to see a working example of this app](https://ntoll.pyscriptapps.com/piratical/v5/).
 Notice that the bottom right hand corner contains a link to view the code on [pyscript.com](https://pyscript.com).
-Why not explore the code, copy it to your own account and change it to your satisfaction.
+Why not explore the code, copy it to your own account and change it to your satisfaction?

 ### From a web server